 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 421.17.
+This rule making is adopted under the authority provided in Iowa Code section 421.17.

 State or Federal Law Implemented